KrishnaGadia/raspberry_games/README.md

 4. snake.py - Move a blue snake to eat red apples.
 Eating the apples makes the snake longer and faster

-5. TicTacToe - Classic 2 player game to be played with a friend.
+5. TicTacToe.py - Classic 2 player game to be played with a friend.
 Create 3 in a row/column or diagonal to win

+There is also a simple controller script to select which game to play

 ## running the game
 python controller.py